0xlightning/CTF-Players/2020/Syskron Security CTF/Welcome Letter/README.md

 >Points - 20

->Read the letter!
+>Read the letter

->Actually... the task description is pretty precise about what you need to do ^^.
+>Actually... the task description is pretty precise about what you need to do .

 ---